lcpp-org/hpic2doc/docs/source/fluids.rst

 This page desecribes the numerical methods used to solve the Euler equations described in the :ref:`species:Euler fluid` section.
+The fluid equations are solved broadly using the method of lines, in which the system is first partially discretized in space, and the resulting system of ordinary differential equations is then discretized in time.

 Discontinuous Galerkin spatial
 ------------------------------